petermr/tigr2ess/installation/windows/set_path/set_path.md

 Please follow the below steps for setting `path` variable.
+**IMPORTANT** The screenshots below are taken for **Windows10**.
+It would look similar on other Windows versions.

 **STEP1:** Go to the Search box and type `environment`.
 You should see the below screen.